HesamKorki/Computer-Visiom-Rudimentary/Session 2/README.md

 To illustrate, when you press "b" on the keyboard, you should get only blue parts of the image.

 ### *Task2*
-Make an animated smooth transition from image​ I​ to ​J​.
+Make an animated smooth transition from the image​ I​ to ​J​.
 You can use cv2.waitKey(n) to delay for n milliseconds.
 Conspicuously, you should use Blending.

 *Had you have any further questions, you are welcome to ask me.*